 Any attempt to deny us of the duty to call for justice for Gukurahundi victims is a denial of our right to act, and if we have no right to act we can as well accept whatever description and explanation ZANU PF gives of Gukurahundi.
 That is a position I and many others reject.
 As a people, we do not need another political campaign whose main objective is the denial and avoidance of our real problems.
 We need a crusade to reform and renew our political focus and systems.

 When it comes to such mass murder as Gukurahundi, time is never the healer but undeterred justice is.
-We cannot talk of forgiveness when the orchestrator does not acknowledge the action as a sin but ‘…a (mere) moment of madness…’, and offers no apology for that moment of madness.
+We cannot talk of forgiveness when the perpetrator does not acknowledge the action as a crime but ‘…a (mere) moment of madness…’, and offers no apology for that moment of madness.
 In all honesty, and as already touched on in this article, Gukurahundi was intentional and a crime against humanity; it was a deliberate act of a paranoid State securing the rights of one population entity by the denial of rights to the other.
-It was an atrocious crime whose impact was felt through the breadth and width of Mthwakazi, and is still being felt today.
+It was an atrocious crime whose impact was felt through the breadth and depth of Mthwakazi, and is still being felt today.

 That some Matabele nationals have, for both personal and political reasons, opted not to feel the Gukurahundi impact does not mean they were or are less impacted nor is it evidence of its absence.

 Those within Mthwakazi denying any calls for action against Gukurahundi atrocities need to learn that problems are never solved by escaping but confronting them; peace will not be established by denial but by victory.

 Far from a position of denial, our growth and strength will be drawn from being honest to ourselves and the Gukurahundi perpetrators and declaring that the pains of that episode remain raw today as the physical wounds suffered and witnessed by our kith and kin in 1983 and 1984.